Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 Policy Period Completions and Non-Renewal

 If your insurance company chooses not to renew your policy at the end of its term rather than canceling mid-term, you won't receive a refund because you received coverage for the entire period you paid for.
 Non-renewal differs from cancellation — you had full coverage through your policy's expiration date.
-Notably, Louisiana's new rule effective July 1, 2026, requires insurers to give 60 days' notice for many auto non-renewals, giving consumers extra time to secure replacement coverage before a gap occurs.
+Louisiana's rule effective July 1, 2026, requires insurers to give 60 days' notice for many auto non-renewals, giving consumers extra time to secure replacement coverage before a gap occurs.

 No-Refund Policy Clauses